Slevinski/slevinski.github.io/series/infrastructure-and-program/entries/relevant-precedents-for-signwriting-infrastructure/essay.md

 - **Founding year:** 1962
 - **How it started:** Political scientist Warren E. Miller created the Inter-university Consortium for Political and Social Research at the University of Michigan's Institute for Social Research as the data-dissemination arm of the American National Election Studies, at a time when important datasets were often closely held by individual researchers.
-- **Funding model:** It began with membership dues from 21 founding universities and later expanded through foundation support, federal support, and consortial membership.
+- **Funding model:** It began with membership dues from participating universities and later expanded through foundation support, federal support, and consortial membership.
 - **What it provides:** Long-term preservation, curation, documentation, training, researcher services, and public access to a large social-science data archive.
 - **Why relevant to SignWriting:** ICPSR shows how a university can give durable form to a shared data need that already exists, then grow it into recognized research infrastructure.
+- **Source trail:** ICPSR's history page describes the 1962 founding by Warren E. Miller to share scientific data; ICPSR's early-years account describes the American National Election Studies connection and the early consortial dues model, including the 21 additional universities recruited by the end of 1962.
+See [ICPSR History](https://www.icpsr.umich.edu/sites/ICPSR/about/history) and [The Founding and Early Years](https://www.icpsr.umich.edu/sites/icpsr/about/history/early-years).

 ### 2. ELDP / ELAR